 Some services, notably not Georgia Tech, offer “hints” to remind you what your password is if you forgot it.
 Never enter anything in one of these that could substantially help someone else guess your password.
 So if your password is “4hajgF”, don’t make your hint “for he’s a jolly good fellow” or even “that nobody can deny”.
 For tips regarding other reset methods, see the section at the bottom of this document.

 The easiest way to remember a good password is to let a computer program do it for you.
 Several password managers are available for free that can securely store your passwords.
 One such password manager is LastPass, which will fill out passwords in your browser for you and generate new ones when you change your password.
 Anyone can create a free LastPass account, but Georgia Tech has a limited number of enterprise licenses for faculty and staff.
-For more information on LastPass, see OIT's LastPass FAQ.
+For more information on LastPass, see article Everything You Need to Know About LastPass.

 For passwords not in a password manager, including the password to the password manager, it is important that you create a password that is hard for a computer to guess.
 Modern password cracking programs can guess hundreds of millions of passwords per second by trying alterations of word lists with billions of entries, so anything based on a word or name, even an uncommon one in a uncommonly used language, is likely to be guessed by a password cracker.
 A good method for creating a strong password is to take a phrase you can remember and take the first letters mixed with some numbers and special characters.
 So, for instance, “I spent too much at the fair last night” becomes I$2matfln.